-A. Dredged materials removed (Bid Items 2 to 8) will be measured by a California licensed, third-party surveyor for payment using in-place measurement in cubic yards.
-Measurement for payment is based on the difference between pre-dredge surveys and post-dredge surveys for each dredge site.
+A. Dredged materials removed (Bid Items 2 to 8 and 10) will be measured by a California licensed, third-party surveyor for payment using in-place measurement in cubic yards.
+Measurement for payment is based on the difference between predredge surveys and post-dredge surveys for each dredge site.
 No payment will be made for material removed outside the limits of maximum pay elevation and perimeter described below.
 A qualified third-party surveyor will calculate volume by using the Triangulated Irregular Network or "TIN" method, Autodesk Land Development Desktop, HYPAC, or other method as approved in advance in writing by the Port.

-Payment for disposal of unsuitable materials and solid debris at an approved upland landfill (Items 9 and 10) will be based on weight tickets from the landfill facility, with verification by the Port Engineer.
+Payment for disposal of unsuitable materials and solid debris at an approved upland landfill (Items 8 and 11) will be based on weight tickets from the landfill facility, with verification by the Port Engineer.

-B. Maximum Pay Depth.
+- B. Maximum Pay Depth.
 To cover inaccuracies of the dredge operation within the area to be dredged, Maximum Pay Depth shall be one (1) foot below Required Dredge Depth, unless otherwise specified in writing by Port.
-No payment will be made for material dredged below the Maximum Pay Depth (see Section 1.05, and the plan sheet C-20).

-C. Volume Calculation at Perimeter

-- Unsuitable DU is adjacent to suitable DU: The volume of the dredged material is calculated based on the elevation at the perimeter of the cut with a vertical side slope, as shown in the plan sheet C-20. - 2.
-At pier face: The volume of the dredged material is calculated based on the elevation at the perimeter of the cut with a vertical side slope, as shown in the plan sheet C-20.

-- 3. All other cases.
-The volume of the dredged material will be based on the material actually removed above a slope of two horizontal to one vertical (2:1) from the toe of the cut, as shown in the plan sheet C-20. - D. No Pay Volume.
+No payment will be made for material dredged below the Maximum Pay Depth (see Section 1.05) - C. Volume Calculation at Perimeter - 1.
+Unsuitable DU is adjacent to suitable DU: The volume of the dredged material is calculated based on the elevation at the perimeter of the cut with a vertical side slope. - 2.
+At pier face: The volume of the dredged material is calculated based on the elevation at the perimeter of the cut with a vertical side slope. - 3.
+All other cases: The volume of the dredged material will be based on the material actually removed above a slope of two horizontal to one vertical (2:1) from the toe of the cut. - D. No Pay Volume.
 Material taken from beyond the limits of Maximum Pay Depth and perimeter will be deducted from the total amount dredged as excessive dredging for which payment will not be made.
-This volume, however, must be reported to the Port and Corps. - E. The Contractor shall notify the Port two days prior to the anticipated completion date to allow the Port Engineer to schedule a post-dredge survey.
-If the Required Dredge Depth has not been satisfactorily achieved as determined by the Port Engineer, the Contractor shall re-dredge or re-grade the "high spots".
-If the Port performs the post-dredge re-survey, the Contractor's payment will be reduced by \$2,000. - F. Should the Contractor propose disposing of unsuitable materials at a beneficial reuse or recycling facility, payment will be made at the agreed upon price negotiated between the Contractor and the Port Engineer for disposal at that specified facility, and not at the upland landfill unit price the Contractor shall provide for the bid item.
+This volume, however, must be reported to the Port and DMMO agencies. - E. The Contractor shall notify the Port two days prior to the anticipated completion date to allow the Port Engineer to schedule a post-dredge survey.
+If the Required Dredge Depth has not been satisfactorily achieved as determined by the Port Engineer, the Contractor shall re-dredge or re-grade the "high spots". - F. Should the Contractor propose disposing of unsuitable materials at a beneficial reuse or recycling facility, payment will be made at the agreed upon price negotiated between the Contractor and the Port Engineer for disposal at that specified facility, and not at the upland landfill unit price the Contractor shall provide for the bid item.